 When Judge Weaver first introduces himself to the courtroom, he says he is "sitting in temporarily while your good judge Maitland is recovering from a severe illness."
 Maitland is James Stewart's middle name.

 The interior of Barney Quill's bar is not a movie set.
-It's the interior of the Lumberjack Tavern in Big Bay, Mich.and is the place where the actual murder on which the novel and film are based took place in 1952.
+It's the interior of the Lumberjack Tavern in Big Bay, MI, and is the place where the actual murder on which the novel and film are based took place in 1952.
 This is believed to be first time a movie was filmed at the actual scene of the crime.

 James Daly replaced Pat Hingle in the role of Mitch Lodwick after Hingle was injured in a fall down an elevator shaft.
 Daly then left the production to appear in a Broadway play and was replaced by Brooks West, the husband of Eve Arden, who appeared as Maida Rutledge in the film.

 The bartender's name at the place where Parnell is drinking at the very beginning is Toivo, and the guard's name at the county jail is Sulo.
 Both of these names are Finnish.
-The movie is set in Michigan which has a large Finnish population after lots of people emigrated from the Nordic countries into the US and Canada from the late 19th century until the mid 20th century.
-Usually, Finnish names don't really have a specific meaning, but Toivo means "hope" and Sulo is probably derived from the word "suloinen" which means "sweet", "charming" or "adorable".
+The movie is set in Michigan, which has a large Finnish population after lots of people emigrated from the Nordic countries into the US and Canada from the late 19th century until the mid 20th century.
+Finnish names usually don't really have a specific meaning, but Toivo means "hope" and Sulo is probably derived from the word "suloinen", which means "sweet", "charming" or "adorable".

 The trivia item below may give away important plot points.

-Anatomy of a Murder" is a faithful recreation of an actual 1952 murder case in which the defense attorney was John Voelker, who wrote the original novel under the pen name Robert Traver.
-The specifics are the same: An army lieutenant, Coleman Peterson, shot a barkeeper, Maurice Chenoweth, whom he accused of raping his beautiful and often flirtatious wife.
+Anatomy of a Murder" is a faithful recreation of an actual 1952 murder case in which the defense attorney was John D. Voelker, who wrote the original novel under the pen name Robert Traver.
+The specifics are the same: an army lieutenant, Coleman Peterson, shot a barkeeper, Maurice Chenoweth, whom he accused of raping his beautiful and often flirtatious wife.
 The lieutenant pleads not guilty by reason of temporary insanity and a psychiatrist testifies that he suffered an "irresistible impulse."
-The jury acquits him and the couple then skip town in their mobile home without paying the legal bill, with Peterson leaving a note that he'd had an "irresistible impulse" to leave.
+The jury acquits him and the couple then skips town in their mobile home without paying the legal bill, with Peterson leaving a note that he'd had an "irresistible impulse" to leave.